Fakultät für Philosophie, Wissenschaftstheorie

 Lehrstuhl für Wissenschaftstheorie

-- Philosophy of Physics (with an emphasis on technical work): general relativity, quantum field-theory on curved spacetime, black-hole thermodynamics, singularities in relativistic spacetimes, mathematical foundations of classical analytical mechanics, classical thermodynamics, cosmology and the arrow of time, quantum gravity
+- Philosophy of Physics (with an emphasis on technical work): general relativity, quantum field-theory on curved spacetime, black hole thermodynamics, semi-classical gravity, classical analytical mechanics, non-relativistic quantum theory, classical thermodynamics and statistical mechanics, cosmology, quantum gravity

 - Ancient Greek Philosophy: primarily Plato and Aristotle